FRRouting/frr/doc/user/installation.rst

 Build the Software
 ==================

 After configuring the software, you will need to compile it for your system.
 Simply issue the command *make* in the root of the source directory and the software will be compiled.
-Cliff Note versions of different compilation examples can be found in the doc/Building_FRR_on_XXX.md files.
-If you have *any* problems at this stage, be certain to send a bug report :ref:`Bug_Reports`.
+Cliff Notes versions of different compilation examples can be found in the Developer's Manual Appendix.
+If you have *any* problems at this stage, please send a bug report :ref:`Bug_Reports`.

 ::

-  % ./bootstrap.sh
+  $ ./bootstrap.sh
-  % ./configure <appropriate to your system>
+  $ ./configure <appropriate to your system>
-  % make
+  $ make

-@comment  node-name,  next,  previous,  up

 Install the Software
 ====================